buildpacks/rfcs/text/0000-buildpack-author-subteam.md

 More concretely the sub-team  would serve the following goals:
 1. Create a community focused on the needs of buildpack authors.
+1. Advocate for Buildpack Author needs from the community throughout the project
-2. Devote attention to improving our existing buildpack-author tooling (`libcnb`).
+1. Devote attention to improving our existing buildpack-author tooling (`libcnb`).
-3. Provide a home for any future buildpack author tooling (testing buildpacks and language buildpack templates).
+1. Provide a home for any future buildpack author tooling (testing buildpacks and language buildpack templates).
-4. Encourage buildpack authors to get more involved in and contribute to the project by creating a team exclusively focused on building more shared tooling for buildpack authors.
+1. Encourage buildpack authors to get more involved in and contribute to the project by creating a team exclusively focused on building more shared tooling for buildpack authors.

 # How it Works
 [how-it-works]: #how-it-works